rust-lang/reference/src/glossary.md

 ### Associated item

 An associated item is an item that is associated with another item.
 Associated items are defined in [implementations] and declared in [traits].
 Only functions, constants, and type aliases can be associated.
+Contrast to a [free item].

 ### Bound